kulcsarrudolf/pasztor.at/_posts/2020-06-22-go-is-terrible.md

 ```

 Quite simple and the interface above already implements this interface.
 No special keywords required, which is not
 exactly helpful when diving into new code.
-IDE's like Goland help you with code navigation, but it can be quite hard
+IDEs like Goland help you with code navigation, but it can be quite hard
 to follow which implementation is where.
 Furthermore, if you fail to implement even one function required for an
 interface the code navigation doesn't work anymore.